 - May be aggressive towards people and dogs they don't know, especially without adequate socialization when they are young.

 - They require experienced owners who set firm, consistent boundaries.

 - They get bored easily and need active owners who have the time and energy to keep them busy.

-- Tend towards destructive behaviors when they get bored.
+- Tend towards destructive behaviors, like chewing dog beds, when they get bored.

 - Coats require clipping or stripping, in addition to regular brushing.